vbornand/HCTestFecthOptimizer/README.md

 ﻿This small HotChocolate project includes a feature that eliminates the need to call data loaders when all requested fields rely solely on the ID field for resolution using resolvers.

-This query does not execute the `IAuthorByIdDataLoader` because the fields `id` and `idDouble` resolvers use only the author iD.
+This query does not execute the `IAuthorByIdDataLoader` because the fields `id`, `now` and `idDouble` resolvers use only the author iD.
 ```
 {
   books {